DIYmasks/diymasks.github.io/index.md

 ![alt text](masks-2.png)

-Our take: the genearl public should use a mask every time you get out of the house, and within the house if someone you live with is infected.
+Our take: the general public should use a mask every time you get out of the house, and within the house if someone you live with is infected.

 ![alt text](masks-3.png)